ayush0402/oppia-dark-mode-wiki/README.md

 In short, the general idea is to make sure layouts reference colors only from `component_colors.xml`, which is then referencing a version of `color_palette.xml` based on the active theme, making sure all the color declarations are as per the conventions decided for them.

+*Tip: Use layout Inspector to know more about targeted views.*

 ### Running the app with dark mode
 It is suggested to run the app on an API 30 Google Pixel emulator using the system wide dark mode option from settings.<br>
 Some other skins of android might force their own version of dark mode to screens not having dark mode support yet.